pomelofashion/challenges/README.md

 * Devops / Ansible - [](https://github.com/pomelofashion/challenges/tree/challenge-ansible)
 -->

-### Have fun and we look forward to your submission!
+### Have fun, and we look forward to your submission!